agairola/cissp/Domain-7/preventing-and-monitoring-incidents.md

       *Create, protect, and retain information system audit records to the extent needed to enable the monitoring, analysis, investigation, and reporting of unlawful, unauthorized, or inappropriate information system activity.*

       *Ensure that the actions of individual information system users can be uniquely traced to those users so they can be held accountable for their actions.*

+#### The Role of Monitoring

+Monitoring provides several benefits for an organization, including increasing accountability, helping with investigations, and basic troubleshooting.

+**Audit Trails**

+Audit trails are records created when information about events and occurrences is stored in one or more databases or log files.
+They provide a record of system activity and can reconstruct activity leading up to and during security events.
+Security professionals extract information about an incident from an audit trail to prove or disprove culpability, and much more.

+**Monitoring and Accountability**

+Monitoring is a necessary function to ensure that subjects (such as users and employees) can be held accountable for their actions and activities.
+Users claim an identity (such as with a username) and prove their identity (by authenticating), and audit trails record their activity while they are logged in.
+Monitoring and reviewing the audit trail logs provides accountability for these users.

+It promotes positive user behavior and compliance.

+Legislation often requires specific monitoring and accountability practices.
+This includes laws such as the **Sarbanes–Oxley Act** of 2002, the Health Insurance Portability and Accountability Act (**HIPAA**), and European Union (**EU**) **privacy laws** that many organizations must abide by.

+**Monitoring and Investigations**

+**Monitoring and Problem Identification**

+**Monitoring Techniques**

+**Security Information and Event Management**

+**Sampling**

+**Clipping Levels**

+**Other Monitoring Tools**